agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 ## Conclusion

-Blindly trusting technical leaders after an initial results can be misleading because of a new application grace period--concealed from your eyes there could be an accumulation of badly designed code and its clean up cost will kick in when you can least afford it.
+Trusting technical management after an initial result can be misleading because of a new application grace period--concealed from your eyes there could be an accumulation of badly designed code and its clean up cost will kick in when you can least afford it.

-Making sure your technical division knows you are aware of the code maintainability impact and support an incremental design that will allow a long term vision for your product--also ensure technical leaders lead by example rather then with politics.
+Making sure your technical division knows you are aware of the code maintainability impact and support an incremental design that will adapt to the long term vision for your product--also ensure technical leaders lead by example rather then with politics.